 Cal straightened and then smiled broadly.
 “Music girl!”

 Brook grumbled.
 “That's the drunk from the public house?
 The one who wanted to bed me?”
 She glared at him and the wagon.

 “Why are you excited to see him?”
 Her voice was sullen and bitter.

 “Because he knew that he said the wrong thing and left.
 We talked while you were bathing.
 Not to mention, he has a wagon and might help us.”

 Brook scoffed and looked away.

 Cal hopped off the wagon with a thud.
-“This is the music girl I was just telling you about,” he called to his companion before standing in front of Linsan, his hands out in a hug but not pulling her in.
+“Hey, Mis, this is the music girl I was just telling you about,” he called to his companion before standing in front of Linsan, his hands out in a hug but not pulling her in.